QRL 2.0

 Join the Quantum-Resistant Future

 The quantum threat to blockchain is real and accelerating.
-With QRL 2.0, we're not just anticipating the challenge - we're building the solution.
+With QRL 2.0, we're not just anticipating the challenge - we're building and shipping the solution.

 The future is quantum-resistant.
 The future is QRL 2.0.